euwbah/musescore-xen-tuner/README.md

 You can specify which [tuning/notation system](#how-to-tuning-configuration) and [key signatures](#how-to-key-signatures) to use by adding a System Text or Staff Text element.
 The text can be the configuration text itself, or a path to a `.txt` or `.json` file in the `tunings/` folder.
 Do not include the `.txt` or `.json` extension.

 > 🟢 For a start, try out `heji/5 limit`, which references the `./tunings/heji/5 limit.txt` tuning system configuration file.
+>
+> You can check out other files in the `tunings/` folder to learn how you can write your own tuning configurations.

 A System Text configuration will affect all staves, whereas a Staff Text configuration will only affect the staff it is on.
 A configuration is only applied to notes from its bar onwards.
 Only place configuration texts/key signatures at the start of a bar.